 - Sexual Activity

 - Physical Affection (Cuddling before bed, Kissing before leaving for the day, etc.)

 - Phone calls/Texting

 - Inside Jokes

 - Silly Nonsense Games

-I hope it is clear that the value of healthy rituals and routines reinforce relationships.
-If you want to develop healthy relationship practices, or maybe even start a new special ritual with your partner download the Official app.
+If you want to develop healthy relationship practices or start a new special ritual with your partner, download the Official app.